Levi Calhoun Athletics

 Alma Mater: Baker University

-Calhoun spent the previous four seasons as assistant wrestling coach at his alma mater, Baker University, an institution located in Baldwin City, Kan., and a member of the NAIA’s Heart of America Athletic Conference.
-The native of Moore, Okla., helped Baker make a dent on the national level.
-During his time as a Wildcat assistant, he coached 11 All-Americans, three national finalists and a national champion.
+Prior to being hired by former head coach Dana Vote in 2015, Calhoun spent the previous four seasons as assistant wrestling coach at his alma mater Baker University, an institution located in Baldwin City, Kan., and a member of the NAIA’s Heart of America Athletic Conference.
+The native of Moore, Okla., helped the Wildcats make a dent on the national level.
+During his time there as an assistant, he coached 11 All-Americans, three national finalists and a national champion.